 Lapsing notice

-Note Where the claim in the subject caveat was made pursuant to the Criminal Assets Recovery Act 1990 or the caveator is the NSW Crimes Commission, the application must not be accepted.
+NOTE: Where the claim in the subject caveat was made pursuant to the Criminal Assets Recovery Act 1990 or the caveator is the NSW Crimes Commission, the application will not be accepted.
+Such caveats cannot be lapsed.

-Note Where the subject caveat is by the Commissioner of Stamp Duties refer the application to Legal Services before accepting for lodgement.
+NOTE: Where the subject caveat is by the Commissioner of Stamp Duties the application will be referred to NSW LRS’ Legal Division following lodgment.

 Priority Notice noted on the Register - see Priority Notice page.